 - Bootstrap: The most popular one out there.
 It has tons of stars on Github and lots of resources to get your questions answered.
 One of the easier ones to use, but some say it has a very distinctive “Bootstrap” look.

 - Foundation: Offers a lot of flexibility and customizability.
 Good for those who are experienced with front-end development and like to cover the basics while retaining a lot of creative control.

 - Stylus: Expressive and stylish CSS language.
 This framework can only be used on Node.js applications.

 - Semantic UI: Concise, intuitive, and makes debugging your code nice and simple.
-Gives you a lot of design freedom and adapts to your needs.
+It gives you a lot of design freedom and adapts to your needs.

 - UI Kit: The framework to use if you’re interested in developing iOS apps.
-Has a basic style that makes it easy to develop your own site look.
+It has a basic style that makes it easy to develop your own site look.